 Research published at McGill University in Montreal details the interesting application of shockwaves with nano silver structures.
-Authored by Li Zhang and published in 2007, this 84 page thesis is available on Google Books.
+Authored by Li Zhang and published in 2007, this 84 page thesis is available here.

 Beginning with a silver powder, compaction’s effect on the silver was studied in several ways, including transmission electron microscope, atomic force microscopy, and x-ray diffraction.
 The result of the shockwave compaction was the creation of a nano-structured silver.
 With a focus on strength, brittleness, and hardness of the resulting structure, implications for materials research are of interest to those with an interested in silver’s solid phase.